bhavanasri898/new-frt/README.md

 Description:

-To take online appointments by patients to the doctors in a hassle free manner for time saving scope.So this wwebpage will useful for the patients in prior called "Healthplus".
+To take online appointments by patients to the doctors in a hassle free manner for time saving scope.So this wwebpage will useful for the patients in prior called "Healthplus".It also provides several hospital related information to help the patients in a deep rooted scenario.
-Those above are the screenshots provided regarding this final project
+Those above are the screenshots provided regarding this final project.
+This webpage uses static web app service from Azure.